TABLE OF CONTENTS

 ● Installation and servicing must be conducted by a qualified person, according to local and national electrical codes.

 ● Certified Installer training must be completed before beginning installation.
-Only Certified Installers can complete the in-app setup necessary for proper operation.
-See Step 1 for a link to installation training.
+Only Certified Installers can complete the in-app configuration necessary for proper operation.
+See Installation Step 1 for a link to installation training.

 ● Review this entire manual before starting the installation or servicing process.